-Free them from the previous commitment.
-Tell people: "The precious decision was the right one given the evidence and information they had".
+Free people from the previous commitment.
+Tell them: "The precious decision was the right one given the evidence and information they had".

 A recipient places more value on a favor compared to the person who gave the favor initially.
 However, as time goes on the value decreases in the receiver's mind but increases in the givers.

-Before you get to the toughest request (On a call to a customer service agent) tell the person how happy you are with their service and that you are going to write a letter of appreciation.
-After you have their manger's details, ask for one final request.
+Before you get to the toughest request (on a call to a customer service agent) tell the person how happy you are with their service and that you are going to write a letter of appreciation.
+After you have their manager's details, ask for one final request.